low-latency Rocksmith OBS streaming with software effects

 and the ReaRoute virtual ASIO devices.

-from my repository and extract it where OBS Studio is
+and extract it where OBS Studio is

 installed.
 This is where the 3 relevant files from the archive should end up,